 \end{definition} Here, $\PR(\theta)=\E_{z \sim \cD(\theta)} \ell(z; \theta)$ is known as the \emph{performative risk} of the model specified by $\theta$.
 Optimal models minimize the performative risk.
 If we denote by $\DPR(\theta, \cD(\theta')) = \E_{z\sim \cD(\theta')} \ell(z ; \theta)$ the \emph{decoupled} performative risk, we can relate optimality and stability as follows,

-Both solution concepts are in general distinct. \cite{perdomo2020performative} showed how stable models need not be performatively optimal and optimal models need not be stable.
+Both solution concepts are generally distinct. \cite{perdomo2020performative} showed how stable models need not be performatively optimal and optimal models need not be stable.

-Given its connection to the retraining feedback loops we discussed in the introduction, the question of when and why do various algorithms converge to stability has been one of the main focus areas of the performative prediction literature.
-The bulk of prior work analyzed convergence to performative stability under following Lipschitz condition on the distribution map: \begin{definition} A distribution map $\cD(\cdot)$ is $\eps$-sensitive (or Lipschitz) if for all $\theta, \theta'$
+Given its connection to the retraining feedback loops we discussed in the introduction, the question of when and why various algorithms converge to stability has been a main focus of the performative prediction literature.
+The bulk of prior work analyzed convergence to performative stability under the following Lipschitz condition on the distribution map: \begin{definition} A distribution map $\cD(\cdot)$ is $\eps$-sensitive (or Lipschitz) if for all $\theta, \theta'$

 Here, $\mathcal{W}_1$ is the earthmover's or Wasserstein-1 distance between the distributions $\cD(\theta)$ and $\cD(\theta')$. \end{definition} Intuitively, the sensitivity condition formalizes the notion that small changes in predictions lead to small changes in the induced distribution.
 A canonical example where this assumption holds is in models of strategic classification \citep{hardt2016strategic}, where people manipulate their features to game a classifier.
 In particular, some works assume that if a linear classifier with parameters $\theta$ is deployed, individuals modify their features from $x$ to $x - \eps \theta$ in an effort to move to the positive side of the decision boundary.
 Using this sensitivity condition (\Cref{def:sensitivity}), prior work in this area established the following result.

 \begin{theorem}[\cite{perdomo2020performative,mendler2020stochastic}] Assume that $\ell(z;\theta)$ is $\beta$-smooth, and $\gamma$-strongly convex in $\theta$ for every $z$.
 Furthermore, assume that the distribution map $\cD(\cdot)$ is $\eps$-sensitive with $\rho= \eps \beta /\gamma < 1$.
 Then, retraining,